 HSS properties can be set using the properties.path file, entirely with init-param or both.
 A property set in the file will override an init-param with the same name.

-Or create a custom Filter.
+Or create a custom servlet filter.
 Jespa is actually a general purpose code library.
 The above referenced jespa.http.HttpSecurityFilter class extends jespa.http.HttpSecurityService to simply call super.init() with the HSS properties.
 The Jespa API is specifically designed for a developer to create their own Filter that extends HttpSecurityService and overrides methods for integrating Jespa into just about any scenario.

 See also: Jespa Javadoc API Reference